-- Be on time at the bus stop. - Stay near the bus stop area; stay off private property.
+- Be on time at the bus stop.
+Arriving 5 minutes early is recommended. - Stay near the bus stop area; stay off private property.
 Bus stops are a part of school jurisdiction and all school rules apply. - School bus drivers shall not pick up, drop off or remove any SVCTE student from the bus unless the student is at the designated stop, or in custody of a legal authority, parent/guardian or school administrator.